 Lower rate cards typically offer fewer rewards than other cards.
 In fact, some of the best cash back or travel cards available do not come with the lowest interest rates.
 And this makes sense.
 The money card issuers give up by offering rich rewards, they get back by charging higher interest rates.
 But if you are not paying any interest, and you are looking for the best rewards card available, than the interest rate is not all that important.

 If you do carry a balance from month-to-month, however, than the interest rate charged is obviously very important, and low interest credit cards may be the best option.
-Perhaps the lowest interest rate cards in the industry come from Pulaski Bank and Iberia Bank.
-These cards have rates as low as 6 or 7%, but come with few rewards.
+Perhaps the lowest interest rate cards in the industry have interest rates as low as 6 or 7%, but come with few rewards.
 The cards are also very difficult to qualify for, requiring excellent credit, proof of income, and up to 30 days for approval.
-But other options, like the Discover® More® Card or Citi Premium Select, offer reasonably rates as low as about 10%, and good rewards.
+You may find some options with reasonably low rates of about 10%, and good rewards.

 2. Rewards: Credit cards come with a variety of rewards, ranging from cash back to travel rewards to gas rebates.
 Picking the best rewards card for your financial needs depends in large part on spending habits.
 A gas rebate card, for example, can be a great option for those that put a lot of miles on their car.
 Likewise, for those frequent flyers, a travel or points card might be the best option.